Eligibility for Admission

 - The term "Dual Enrollment Student" refers to concurrently enrolled K-12 students who have been recommended by their principal or designee and have parental permission to attend a community college during any session or term.
 Parental permission may not be required for Dual Enrollment students who are 18 years of age or older.)

-Students admitted under Dual Enrollment may register a maximum of 11 units per semester or term, unless the student (either part-time or full-time) is enrolled under the terms of an existing AB 288 College and Career Access Pathway (CCAP) Partnership Agreement effective at the time of enrollment.
+Students admitted as Dual Enrollment Students are limited to a maximum of 11 units per semester or term unless the student (either part-time or full-time) is enrolled under the terms of an existing AB 288 College and Career Access Pathway (CCAP) Partnership Agreement effective at the time of enrollment.

-Enrollment fees are waived for Dual Enrollment students who are registered in 11 units or less.
+Enrollment fees are waived for Dual Enrollment Students who are enrolled in 11 units or less.
 Students under an AB 288 College and Career Access Pathways Partnership (CCAP) dual enrollment agreement with a school district who enroll in up to 15 units (no more than 4 college courses) are exempt from enrollment fees.
-All other fees apply unless expressly waived by Memorandum of Understanding with partnering school districts.
+All other fees apply.

 Dual Enrollees who are determined to be nonresidents may be admitted and classified as nonresidents but exempt from paying additional nonresident tuition per California Ed.
 Code, Section 76141.
 Please note the following conditions:

 - This exemption only applies to Dual Enrollment students registered in 11 or fewer units per semester.
 The exemption does not apply to full-time Dual Enrollment students unless the student (either part-time or full-time) is enrolled under the terms of an existing AB 288 College and Career Access Pathway (CCAP) Partnership Agreement or “Dual Enrollment Pathway” effective at the time of enrollment.